canonical/vanilla-framework/templates/docs/base/code.md

 View example of inline code
 </a></div>

-An inline `code` element can be nested within a `.p-strip--dark` element, and can also use the `.is-dark` utility class as necessary.

 ## Block

 To create a pre-formatted block, use either `<pre>` (where preserving white space is important, but the text is not necessarily code) or `<pre><code>` (to indicate the contents are a piece of code):